-One important step that is sometimes overlooked is you need to establish a physical location in Europe, or appoint a European representative for your company.
+One important step that is sometimes overlooked is you need to establish a physical location in Europe or appoint a European representative for your company.

 You then need to prepare a Declaration of Conformity (DoC), stating that your device complies with the appropriate directives.

-At this point you can contact your notified body to schedule the technical file audit.
+At this point, you can contact your notified body to schedule the technical file audit.
 Assuming all goes well, they will submit a CE certificate for your product that is valid for three years.

 So much work goes into designing a product and submitting a regulatory submission that many people assume the work stops there.
-However, there is still much work that lies ahead to make sure there is adequate supply of your product and that it is actually used in the field.
+However, there is still much work that lies ahead to make sure there is an adequate supply of your product and that it is actually used in the field.
 In order to execute a successful product launch, it is again wise to adhere to a plan.

 One of the main goals of any company is to sell their product… a lot of it.
 If you want to sell in high volumes, you need to ensure you have an efficient and reliable manufacturing process running behind the scenes.